-Effective October 1, 2018 HSC Technology Support will modify their support standards to ensure desktop and laptops receive the most efficient level of support and longevity of usage.
-Support is limited to standard institutionally owned Dell devices that will run the Windows 10 Operating system or Apple devices purchased within the last 5 years running OS X. Dell desktops from the Optiplex series 7020, 9020 or newer Optiplex models and the Dell E-Series (Fully Featured only) Latitude laptops E634x, E644x, E654x, or newer series models will receive full support including warranty hardware repair (if still under warranty), standard software installation, and imaging.
+Effective October 1, 2019 HSC Technology Support will modify their support standards to ensure desktop and laptops receive the most efficient level of support and longevity of usage.
+Support is limited to standard institutionally owned Dell devices that will run the Windows 10 Operating system or Apple devices purchased within the last 5 years running OS X. Dell desktops from the Optiplex series xx40, xx50, xx60, xx70 or newer Optiplex models and the Dell E-Series (Fully Featured only) Latitude laptops xx50, xx70, xx80, xx00, or newer series models will receive full support including warranty hardware repair (if still under warranty), standard software installation, and imaging.
+Other Dell models under the UNM contract may also be eligible for support and will be evaluated on a case by case basis.

 All devices older than the current standard, non-Dell branded devices, or a non-Windows operating system other than the Apple, will receive limited support on a device-by-device basis.
 Devices that have been purchased under an exception process will not be supported by HSC IT.